Johnny Ertle: Second loss by knockout, November 1918

 In a disappointing loss on November 9, 1918, Frankie Burns, a top bantamweight contender, knocked out Ertle in the seventh round in Weehawken, New Jersey.
 Burns, with an advantage in both reach and height, easily wore down Ertle throughout the bout.
 The New York Sun wrote that Burns had the upperhand from beginning to end with Ertle unable to land more than a half dozen solid blows.
 Burns's straight lefts to the head kept Ertle's head bobbing, and even in close in fighting, Burns dominated with blows to the body that forced Ertle to clinch.
 With a fusillade of right and lefts, Burns toppled Ertle into the ropes 1:15 into the seventh round.
 Having fallen to the canvas, Ertle was just able to rise on his knees after a count of five.
 As he swayed on his knees his seconds threw in the towel, realizing he should not continue the fight.
 Burns was a formidable opponent, with boxing journalist Nat Fleischer once rating him the eighth greatest bantamweight of all time, but the loss changed the direction of Ertle's career.
 With his second knockout in only six months, little hope of his taking the championship remained.

 Ertle defeated Frankie Daly on points on April 18, 1919, in a rare twelve round points decision at the Albaugh Theater in Baltimore.
-Enjoying a comfortable margin on points, the Baltimore Sun gave Ertel six rounds, with only two to Daly and four even.
+Enjoying a comfortable margin on points, the Baltimore Sun gave Ertle six rounds, with only two to Daly and four even.
 There was only one brief knockdown when Ertle scored with a right to the chin.
 Ertle showed best in his powerful left and right hooks, though he also dealt effective uppercuts to the body in close, and his rapid fire shots to the body were strong and effective.
 In an action filled bout, both boxers took punishment, but Ertle's blows were more accurate and showed considerably more power.